 Here is a video about the siege of 1476, in the Hungarian language:

 Also, you can watch a video here (without any text) about the castle that is in its ruins today:

 In 1472, the Pasha of Bosnia, Isza, built the first fortress in the town and named it Bejerdelen (Böğürdelen, meaning “side-striker”).
 It was rather an earthen fort, reinforced by a palisade and the Száva river`s marshland.
 Its name „side-striker” made sense if we consider that the Turks could successfully raid the Banate of Szerémség (Sirmium) from the side direction.
-When the Hungarian King Matthias Corvinus heard of the threat, he immediately attacked the fort but at first, he failed to take it.
+However, Szabács was not as important as Szendrő castle, but it was still a formidable earthen-wooden structure with a deep moat and eight towers.
+When the Hungarian King Matthias Corvinus heard of the threat, his army set out and reached Nándorfehérvár (Belgrad) already in December 1475.
+When his army was approaching, the Turks sent an envoy and offered a cease-fire but he refused it.
 You can read more about King Matthis’ Black Army here:

 During the Ottoman wars, there were usually two captains in each Hungarian castle because one of them could always stay behind the walls while the other was constantly raiding the enemy.
 According to the contemporary saying, “a castle can be defended only in the field”.
 In Szabács castle, Captain Logodi Simon and Thorma András were in command.